snake-fan/KnowAct/CONTEXT.md

 _Avoid_: learning session, tutoring session, conversation

 **Evaluation Episode Manifest**:
-The configuration record that binds an **Evaluation Episode** to its graph, hidden map, profile context, turn budget, interaction rules, and scoring profile.
+The configuration record in the **Runtime Episode Registry** that binds an **Evaluation Episode** to one benchmark domain, one reviewed graph version, one hidden **Reviewed Map**, turn budget, interaction rules, and scoring profile.
 _Avoid_: loose runner args, experiment notes, prompt metadata

+**Evaluation Runtime**:
+The execution boundary that runs an **Evaluation Episode** by loading its manifest and reviewed benchmark artifacts, constructing the separate visible contexts for the **User Simulator** and **Tested Agent**, and orchestrating calls between them.
+_Avoid_: authoring workflow, simulator preview, scoring-only script, loose test platform

+**Runtime Episode Registry**:
+The **Evaluation Runtime** registry of runnable **Evaluation Episodes**, allowing experiments to select episodes across benchmark domains while each episode manifest still binds one benchmark domain, one reviewed graph version, and one hidden reviewed map.
+_Avoid_: domain-local episode list, agent-owned test queue, cross-domain knowledge map

 **Benchmark Domain**:
 The subject area covered by a v1 authored graph and its evaluation episodes.